Aliases for PLPP2 Gene

 GeneCards Summary for PLPP2 Gene

 PLPP2 (Phospholipid Phosphatase 2) is a Protein Coding gene.
-Among its related pathways are triacylglycerol biosynthesis and Fc gamma R-mediated phagocytosis.
+Diseases associated with PLPP2 include Myxosarcoma.
+Among its related pathways are triacylglycerol biosynthesis and Sphingolipid metabolism.
 An important paralog of this gene is PLPP1.

 Magnesium-independent phospholipid phosphatase that catalyzes the dephosphorylation of a variety of glycerolipid and sphingolipid phosphate esters including phosphatidate/PA, lysophosphatidate/LPA, sphingosine 1-phosphate/S1P and ceramide 1-phosphate/C1P (PubMed:9705349, PubMed:9607309, PubMed:16467304).
 Has no apparent extracellular phosphatase activity and therefore most probably acts intracellularly (PubMed:16467304).
 Also acts on N-oleoyl ethanolamine phosphate/N-(9Z-octadecenoyl)-ethanolamine phosphate, a potential physiological compound (PubMed:9607309).
 Through dephosphorylation of these bioactive lipid mediators produces new bioactive compounds and may regulate signal transduction in different cellular processes (Probable).
 Indirectly regulates, for instance, cell cycle G1/S phase transition through its phospholipid phosphatase activity (By similarity).